SBA initiatives

 National Pan-Hellenic Council (NPHC)

-Through its collaboration with the NPHC, SBA has deepened its engagement with African-American, Black, and historically disadvantaged small business owners.
+A collaboration to engage with African-American, Black, and historically disadvantaged small business owners.

 Learn more about the NPHC.